carl-berg/appeaser/README.md

     }

 ## Dependency injection
+If you are using ASP.NET Core _>= 2.2_ the simplest way to start using Appeaser is to include the [Appeaser.Microsoft.DependencyInjection](https://www.nuget.org/packages/Appeaser.Microsoft.DependencyInjection/) nuget package and register your handlers and mediator like this:

+    services.AddAppeaser();

+By default this scans for handlers in the assembly calling this method but specific assemblies can be specified as parameters to this method, as well as mediator configuration.

-The appeaser library is ment to be used together with dependency injection.
+If you are not using ASP.NET Core you will have to provide dependency resolution yourself as the Appeaser library is ment to be used together with dependency injection.
 As I am not a big believer in adding a dependency resolver for each dependency injection library out there (but in the future I might implement built in dependency injection of some kind), you can easily handle it yourself by implementing the `IMediatorHandlerFactory` interface like this:

     public class MediatorHandlerFactory : IMediatorHandlerFactory
     {